WHAT IS A SOC 2 REPORT, AND WHY DO I NEED ONE?

 A SOC 2 report is unique to each company.
 Since not all principles are needed to provide a service, the review can be limited only to the principles that are relevant to the outsourced service being performed by your organization.
 As a result, you’ll have the flexibility to choose which principles will be covered by the audit.

 In addition to the Trust Services Principles, a SOC 2 report may also include criteria defined by management, industry standards or third parties.
-The criteria must meet the following basic characteristics:
+The criteria must meet these basic characteristics:

 SIMILAR TO A SOC 1 REPORT THERE ARE TWO TYPES OF SOC 2 REPORTS